biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

 ## Step 6: Arm swing quantification

-**Important:** As of version 1.1.0, `quantify_arm_swing()` now returns **two dictionaries** instead of a DataFrame and dict:
-- First dict: quantified arm swing parameters with keys `'filtered'` and `'unfiltered'`
-  - `'filtered'`: DataFrame with arm swings from clean gait only (no other arm activities)
-  - `'unfiltered'`: DataFrame with arm swings from all gait segments
-- Second dict: gait segment metadata with keys `'filtered'` and `'unfiltered'`

-This allows analysis of arm swing with and without filtering for other arm activities.

-The next step is to extract arm swing estimates from the predicted gait segments.
-The `filtered` parameter is now deprecated but still functional for backward compatibility:
+The next step is to extract arm swing estimates from the predicted gait segments without other arm activities.
+Arm swing estimates can be calculated for both filtered and unfiltered gait, with the latter being predicted gait including all arm activities.
-- When `filtered=True`: Returns results in the old format (single DataFrame for filtered gait)
-- When using the new format: Both filtered and unfiltered results are returned together

 Specifically, the range of motion (`'range_of_motion'`) and peak angular velocity (`'peak_velocity'`) are extracted.